-Lynne trained as a teacher and has lived and worked in Australia, England and Papua New Guinea.
-She is an experienced watercolour artist who has exhibited in both in Tasmania and the ACT.
+Lynne is an experienced watercolour artist who has sold work nationally and exhibited in both in Tasmania and on the mainland.
 Her passion is for portraying Tasmania’s wild landscapes and unique light and atmosphere.

 Lynne loves using the unique qualities of watercolour to convey mood and atmosphere in her landscapes.
 She also enjoys painting a wide range of other subjects and working in other mediums including acrylic and mixed media.
 Lynne loves experimenting and trying new techniques and materials and incorporating them into her art practice.
 She has attended many workshops and courses in Australia and overseas and painted on location in Europe.
 Watercolour artists that have inspired and influenced her work include Ev Hales, Joseph Zbukvic and Tony Smibert.